fadion/ValidatorAssistant/README.md

 $userValidator->setMessage('email.unique', "Cmon!");
 ```

 There's also the `appendRule` method that instead of rewritting a ruleset, will append a new rule to it.
 It works only on an existing input, but will fail silently.
-Additionally, it will overrive predefined rules with the new ones.
+Additionally, it will overrive rules of the same type with the new ones.
 Considering the previous example and supossing that the "email" field has already a "required" rule, we can append to it as follows:

 ```php
 // The combined rules will be: required|email|unique:users